sugaryourcoffee/syc-svpro/README.md

 * analyze a csv file
 * extract rows and columns from a file
+* remove duplicate lines from a file where duplicates are identified by key columns (since version 0.1.11)
 * collect values of rows and assign them to categories
 * map column values to new values
 * allocate column values to a key column (since version 0.0.4)